maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/my-rights-as-a-voter/voter-bill-of-rights.md

 - By phone at **(800) 345-VOTE (8683)**
 - By email at **elections@sos.cac.gov**

 If you believe you have been denied any of these rights, call the Secretary of State's confidential toll-free voter hotline at **(800) 345-VOTE (8683).**

+Download your [California Voter Bill of Rights](https://drive.google.com/file/d/0B0h2E_kd8S-LTFJWbm9hbkFDTUlGdFVoeWpDWFVfT1pjUUpJ/view?usp=sharing) from the Secretary of State.